Omkar1101/project2/README.md

 # NEW Project

-This project was created from the local system
+This project was created from the local system.
-Created by Omkar Patil
+Created by Omkar Patil.